tjp2021/iscopeSwift/docs/user-stories.md

 - [x] User sees an upload confirmation or progress indicator

 **Implementation Details**:
-- Direct upload to Firebase Storage
+- Direct upload to S3 with pre-signed URLs
 - Metadata stored in Firestore
 - Progress tracking implemented
 - Error handling for failed uploads
+- Video preview before upload

-## 3. Viewing the Video Feed
+## 4. Viewing the Video Feed

 **User Story**: As a user, I want to browse a feed of recently or popular uploaded videos, so that I can discover new content and creators.